Explore the world with ArcGIS Earth

 - On the toolbar in the upper left corner of ArcGIS Earth, click the Basemap and Terrain button.

 The basemap gallery opens.
 A check mark indicates the currently selected basemap.
-Depending on your organization's default settings, it may already be the National Geographic basemap.
+Depending on your organization's default settings, it may already be the Imagery with Labels basemap.
 Otherwise, you can change it.

 - If necessary, scroll down and click the Imagery with Labels basemap.